Wild Birds

 The decline has been the greatest in the western half of the range, with extinction in many European countries (Portugal, France, Italy, Austria, Poland, Slovakia, Romania) and northwest Africa (Morocco, Algeria).
 More recently, protection and deliberate feeding schemes have allowed some local recoveries in numbers, particularly in Spain, where numbers increased to about 1,000 pairs by 1992 after an earlier decline to 200 pairs in 1970.

-Elsewhere in Europe, very small but increasing numbers breed in Bulgaria and Greece, and a re-introduction scheme is underway in France.
+Elsewhere in Europe, very small but increasing numbers breed in Bulgaria and Greece, and an introduction scheme is underway in France.
 Trends in the small populations in Ukraine (Crimea) and European Russia, and in Asian populations, are not well recorded.

 In the former USSR, it is still threatened by illegal capture for zoos, and in Tibet by rodenticides.